HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 - [Generic element tags](#generic-element-tags)
 - [Generic tags](#generic-tags)

-Each type serves a different purpose and each user element comes with its own set of styling and configuration options.
+Each category serves a different purpose and each user element comes with its own set of styling and configuration options.

 ### Static elements